Tam/nodecg-transition/README.md

 3. Run NodeCG, then open the Dashboard.
 4. Add a new transition using the [+ Add Transition] button.
 5. Select your video, then click the [+] button to upload. *Currently the only video file type that supports an alpha channel is .webm*

+### Issues / Bugs / Enhancements
+If you find a bug, have an issue, or have an idea for an enhancement or improvement [open an issue](https://github.com/Tamfoolery/nodecg-transition/issues).

+If shit is completely fucked (to use the technical term) poke [@Tamfoolery](https://twitter.com/home?status=Hey%20%40Tamfoolery,%20NodeCG%20Transition%20shit's%20fucked%20yo.)